Multipolar Skyrmion Crystals in Non-Kramers Doublet Systems

 where all hopping amplitudes are real.
 Here $\phi_\gamma = 0, 2\pi/3, 4\pi/4$ describes the bond-dependent hopping, see Fig.~\ref{fig:1} (c).

 The full Kondo lattice problem is then described by the Kondo coupling Eq.~\eqref{eq:kondo} and the bond-dependent hopping Hamiltonian Eq.~\eqref{eq:hopping}.
 We focus on the weak-coupling limit $\lvert J_{K_{1,2}}/t \rvert \ll 1$, and take the classical limit for the multipolar moments, i.e., replacing the multipolar operators with their expectation values in the SU(2) coherent states formed by the $\Gamma_{3g}$ doublet~\cite{hao2021classical}.
-In this limit, we may integrate out conduction electrons to obtain a ``pseudo-spin-only'' Hamiltonian (also known as the RKKY Hamiltonian):
+In this limit, the Kondo coupling is a perturbative effect relative to the Fermi energy of conduction electron, we may integrate out conduction electrons to obtain a ``pseudo-spin-only'' Hamiltonian via the second-order perturbation theory (also known as the RKKY Hamiltonian):

-Here $\chi^{MM'}(\bm{q}) \ (M, M' = X, Y, Z)$ is the magnetic susceptibility tensor, which is obtained by evaluating the diagram depicted in Fig.~\ref{fig:1}(d) and subsequently taking the static limit:
+Here $\chi^{MM'}(\bm{q}) \ (M, M' = X, Y, Z)$ is the magnetic susceptibility tensor, which can be obtained by evaluating the diagram depicted in Fig.~\ref{fig:1}(d) and subsequently taking the static limit: